bflick/silex-sample/README.txt

 $ cd application
 $ php websocket.php

-Now the program should load in a browser.
-The only console error I saw was that manifest.json was not found.
-I think there is a better way to set up the vhost config so that I don't need to use php::read_file to serve the main html page.

 The idea behind this is to have get/post controllers for the top level objects (dormatories) of which there should be two.
-(These controllers are not working right now, and Silex is only allowing GET / for some reason).
-The front end is listening to a websocket that will post updates every time one gets made, so that if someone else alters the page you should see the update as soon as possible.

 I also wanted to have a dropdown of students that could be chosen for each bedroom space.
-But since my Silex controllers are giving me issues, I cannot write the reactjs code.
+This is a great use case for react, and I am saving this project so that I can work on reactjs elements.

+Database changes should be persisted from the top down, so if someone changes the dormatory object and saves it, each bedroom and student will also change.
+The parts that remain of the assignment are; to make sure 50% of dorms are filled when a user clicks save, and validation to make sure there is only one gender per suite.

 Thank you for the fun project, and opportunity.